-I am independent of Panoro Minerals Ltd as independence is described by Section 1.5 of NI 43- 101.
+I am independent of Panoro Minerals Ltd as independence is described by Section 1.5 of NI 43-101.

-I have been involved with the Cotabambas Project during the preparation of the Preliminary Economic Assessment and the technical report that is based on the Preliminary Economic Assessment.
+I have been involved with the Cotabambas Project during the preparation of the initial Preliminary Economic Assessment and the update to the Preliminary Economic Assessment.
+I have previously co-authored a technical report on the Cotabambas Project: